elba7r/system-v9/erpnext/docs/user/manual/en/setting-up/articles/change-password.md

 #Change User Password

-Each ERPNext user can customize password for his/her ERPNext account.
+Each Revalue ERP user can customize password for his/her Revalue ERP account.
 Also user with System Manager role will be able to reset password for himself as well as for other users.
 Following are the steps to go about changing your password.

 ####Step 1: Go to My Setting